 Courses related to the fourth year of the Landscape Architecture Program are designed to broaden student’s understanding of the various scales and specializations within the profession.
 As a result, studios and detailing classes emphasis the multi-dimensional needs of design, from master planning to design detailing.
 In addition, students may also enroll in a number of seminar courses focusing on specialized topics such as Urban Agriculture, Geographical Information Systems and other faculty related interests.
 Students completing the fourth year will have earned a Bachelor of Science: Environmental Design Degree.

 LA 471: Urban Design Studio.
 Urban Study: continued exploration into built environments via the investigation and design needs of downtown urban centers.
 Specific focus on the relationship of the fundamental elements -- blocks, streets, buildings and open spaces -- as related to medium and high density developments.

 LA 472: Environmental Remediation and Planting Design Studio.
 Bioremediation: course investigation into plant design and the remediation qualities/potential application within landscapes.
 Additional practice into design detailing as related to proposed solutions.

 LA 441: Site Development and Detailing III.
 Construction Detailing: course material emphasizes the design detailing component of Landscape Architecture and methods of technical design.
 Focus on materials, design/build and detail documentation.

-LA 572: Landscape Architecture Thesis.
-Projects Vary Per Student: capstone project demonstrating the conceptualization, master planning and design detailing of a student generated design project.
+LA 772: Landscape Architecture Thesis.
+Projects Vary Per Student: A thesis project demonstrating the conceptualization, master planning and design detailing of a student generated design project.
 Additional emphasis on project methodology, graphical communication and design documentation.